Gerjan77/notEvilDime/Build notEvilDime on MacOS High Sierra.md

 Testing to do
 ---------------

-sign the dmg and the app

-run the .dmg and .app on a fresh install of MacOS 10.10 Yosemite on the apple account of my beta tester
+run the .dmg on a fresh install of MacOS 10.10 Yosemite on the apple account of my beta tester